Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 - **LuceneQuery:** Added logic to handle `nested` functions and `FunctionExpression`'s on both sides of `OPERATOR` in `WHERE` clause.

-### 1.3 Example Queries
+### 1.3 Example Data and Usage

-Most basic example from mapping to response from SQL plugin.
+A basic example from data mapping to response from SQL plugin.
+This example is very basic but useful for understanding the `nested` functions use.

 **Mapping:**
 ```json